-Breed-specific legislation (BSL) is a law or ordinance that regulates or completely bans the keeping of dogs of or presumed to be specific breeds, dogs presumed to be specific breeds and/or dogs which are or presumed to be mixes of one or more of those breeds.
+Breed-specific legislation (BSL) is a law or ordinance that regulates or completely bans the keeping of dogs of or presumed to be specific breeds and ones presumed to be mixes of one or more of those breeds.

 BSL Is Unconstitutional

 Whether we like it or not, pets are considered property.
 Property cannot be seized without due process.
 Taking a person’s pet away without fair enforcement procedures is a violation of a dog owner’s civil rights.
 Read more about how we’re proving that BSL is unconstitutional.

 - Mandatory spay-neuter

 - Mandatory microchipping or tattoos owner/walker age requirements